Amable Berthelot

-Amable Berthelot (February 10, 1777 - November 24, 1847) was a Canadien lawyer, author and political figure.
+Amable Berthelot (February 10, 1777 - November 24, 1847) was a Canadian lawyer, author and political figure.
 He was elected to the Legislative Assembly of Lower Canada and later to the Legislative Assembly of the Province of Canada.
 Trained as a lawyer, he was an avid book-collector, at one point having a personal library of some fifteen hundred volumes.
 He did not support those who took up arms during the Lower Canada Rebellion of 1837–1838.
 He never married, but adopted two children, a boy and a girl.
 His daughter married Louis-Hippolyte LaFontaine, later co-premier of the Province of Canada.
 He was a literary mentor to François-Xavier Garneau.